MalgorzataPrucnal/MalgorzataPrucnal/README.md

 ### Welcome to my github.
-It is still under construction, but I hope I refine it some day.
+It is still under construction, and I hope I refine it some day - add sophisticated descriptions, better profile and so on.
 I'm currently working on the JavaScript app for drawing chemical structures.
 If you are interested in my work, please do not hesitate to contact me :)

 <!--
 **MalgorzataPrucnal/MalgorzataPrucnal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.